 Hence, prototype hormonal methods have proven reliability and reversibility and reasonable prospects for being well accepted and safe.
-Although they are the most likely opportunity in the foreseeable future to develop a practical contraceptive method for men, progress depends on pharmaceutical industry development.
-However, leadership in male contraceptive development has come almost exclusively from the academics working with public sector organizations (7), notably WHO (209), CONRAD (210) and the Population Council (211).
-By contrast, commitment from pharmaceutical companies, including those that flourished in the post-war decades through developing female hormonal contraception, continued to languish over recent decades (18, 212) and is effectively ceased (213).
+Although they are the most likely opportunity in the foreseeable future to develop a practical contraceptive method for men, depends progress on pharmaceutical industry development.
+However, leadership in male contraceptive development has come almost exclusively from university-based investigators working with public sector organizations (8), notably WHO (245), CONRAD (246), and the Population Council (247).
+By contrast, commitment from pharmaceutical companies, including those that flourished in the postwar decades through developing female hormonal contraception, continued to languish over recent decades (24, 248) and is effectively ceased (249).